stemar/vagrant-rockylinux-8/README.md

 - Change `:synced_folder` values to match your host machine pathname.
 - Edit the `:copy_files` values:
 - Edit the `:php_error_reporting` value if necessary.
+- Uncomment the `:ruby_version` value if you want to install rbenv, Bundler and Ruby.
 - Edit the `:ruby_version` value if necessary.

 Edit `config` files if needed.